 A repair ticket will be generated immediately upon notification during business hours and within three (3) hours of notification at all other times of day.
-Customer shall also have online access to MetTel's app.
-Bruin.com (or its successor) to report and track all trouble tickets.
+Customer shall also have online access to MetTel's app.Bruin.com (or its successor) to report and track all trouble tickets.
 A Service unable to transmit or receive data for more than four (4) continuous business hours shall be deemed a "Service Outage" (subject to the limitations below).
 For each day a Service experiences a Service Outage, MetTel will give Customer a credit in an amount equal to the pro-rated charges for two days of the MetTel monthly recurring charge applicable to the affected Service, on the following month's bill (not to exceed fourteen (14) days pro-rated for the affected Service for such month).
 Only those facilities on the interrupted portion of the Service will receive a credit.
 To obtain the credit, Customer must notify MetTel of the Service Outage and request the applicable credit in writing within 30 days of the occurrence of the qualifying Service Outage.

 Should any location experience a Service Outage on a substantial number of Services at one time, that trouble shall be immediately escalated to 4th level and handled by the Vice President, Customer Operations.
-Under these circumstances, the Vice President, Customer Operations shall provide updates to Customer at least once each hour.
+Under these circumstances, the Vice President, Customer Operations shall provide updates to Customer at teast to be compared to the compared to the customer Operations shall provide updates to Customer Operations.